dhconnelly/jlox/README.md

 during development:

-    make test       # build the project and run integration tests make build ci   # build the project and run the test suite from the book repository make build      # build an executable jar at target/lox.jar
+    make test       # build the project and run integration tests make suite      # run the test suite from the book repository make package    # build an executable jar at target/lox.jar